fierceoj/triage-tools/malwhere/README.md

 **NOTES:** The `--ioc` option can take either a string or a file (.csv or .txt) as input. </br>
 The `--gunzip` option takes a gzipped file as input. </br>
 The `--base64` option does not extract URLs/IPs since its primary objective is to return a bytes object.
-If the decoded base64 is in fact a string and not a bytes object, use the `-b8` or `-b16` options.
+If the decoded base64 is in fact a string and not a bytes object, use the `-b8`, `-b16` or `--check` options.

 ### Demos
 Below is an example that uses the `--check` option to detect and decode multiple layers of encoding.

 ![alt text](../screenshots/malwhere_multilayer.png)

 Consider the following malicious PowerShell example presented [here](https://redcanary.com/blog/investigating-powershell-attacks/).